 Controlling the mental urges

-No Autogynephilic male, anywhere, is a woman.
-Therefore, the obsession that he is must be a mental condition.
+No Autogynephilic male, anywhere, is female.
+Therefore, the obsession that he is a woman must be a mental condition.
 It follows that techniques of mind-training might be useful, especially where the more conventional avenues of assistance have either failed or are a part of the ‘transition express train’.

 If you are religious then you might talk to a priest.
 It’s unlikely that any of the Protestant denominations could help, but priests in the Catholic Church are generally better trained.
 Alternatively, consider investigating a religion that develops self-control, like Buddhism.
 Meditation, yoga, T’ai Chi and other methods may also help.
 All should be tried till one is found that works.